Referendum on Taxation of Slaves

 Debate on the tax proposal occupied more time during the convention than any other subject except secession and sectional reconciliation.
 Supporters of the change in tax policy argued that the limitation unfairly imposed higher taxes on the majority of Virginians who owned few or no slaves than on the minority of Virginians who owned a larger number of enslaved people.
 Those who owned enslaved people were an even smaller minority of the white population in the mountain and Ohio Valley regions of the state than elsewhere.
 Supporters of the amendment also charged that eastern planters, who profited most from the limitation on taxation of slaves, had been so influential in the General Assembly that the tax money disproportionately paid by westerners and nonslave owners got spent for construction of railroads, canals, and public improvements in the East that were of no value to residents in the West, who received no benefits from the tax money that they paid.

 Most eastern delegates opposed the amendment because the convention had been called to deal with the secession crisis, not to change state policy on taxation or on any other subject.
-They also argued that if owners of slaves had to pay higher taxes on their enslaved laborers it would cost the owners more in taxes than the laborers earned by their work, and that would bankrupt businesses and planters, drive them out of the state, or perhaps make slavery so unprofitable that the proposed tax policy would eventually abolish slavery in Virginia.
+They also argued that if owners of slaves had to pay higher taxes on their enslaved laborers it would cost the owners more in taxes than the income they derived from their slaves' labor, and that would bankrupt businesses and planters, drive them out of the state, or perhaps make slavery so unprofitable that the proposed tax policy would eventually abolish slavery in Virginia.

 Shortly before the first session of the Virginia Convention adjourned on May 1, 1861, the delegates adopted a constitutional amendment to require that all personal property be taxed at its full market value and submitted the amendment to a ratification referendum to be held on May 23.
 The willingness of many western Unionists to change their votes and support secession on April 17 or soon afterward evidently persuaded enough reluctant eastern delegates to grant the westerners' demands that the amendment passed the convention.